houseos/secure_control_protocol/README.md

 # Secure Control Protocol Client Library written in Dart

+This is a client library for IoT devices implementing the [Secure Control Protocol](https://github.com/houseos/SCP).
+It is used by the [HouseOS Client App](https://github.com/houseos/houseos_client).

+It also provides a very basic CLI client for demonstration purposes.

 ## Build and run for development

 Install the Dart SDK version > 2.10.